Support-and-value alternative

 What recent Trustpilot reviews suggest

-This summary groups recent public reviews into recurring themes so the page can highlight where the experience looks strongest, mixed, or riskier.
+We group recent public reviews by theme, then show where the experience looks better, mixed, or riskier.

 Strengths